Post High School Transition

 - A student must disclose his/her disability in order to receive accommodations.

-- Students with disabilities should complete a VESID (Vocational and Educational Services for Individuals with Disabilities) application in order to determine eligibility for services and supports, including potential financial supports for college.
+- Students with disabilities should complete an ACCES-VR (Adult Career and Continuing Education Services - Vocational Rehabilitation) application in order to determine eligibility for services and supports, including potential financial supports for college. www.acces.nysed.gov/vr

 For specific information on colleges for students with disabilities, read The Princeton Review’s: K&W Guide to Colleges for the Learning Disabled; also visit http://www.going-to-college.org/